jupyterhub/grafana-dashboards/README.md

 This creates a folder called 'JupyterHub Default Dashboards' in your grafana, and adds a couple of dashboards to it.

-On clusters with multiple hubs, it is important to show per-hub dashboards.
-Unfortunately, Grafana doesn't populate the 'hub' variable properly by default.
-You'll need to:

-1. Go to the dashboard that needs per-hub usage
-2. Go to settings (gear icon in top right)
-3. Select the 'hub' variable
-4. Click the 'Update' button

-This will show you the hubs on your cluster, and then you can select them from the dropdown.
-Unfortunately, right now there seem to be no easy way to [automatically update these](https://community.grafana.com/t/template-update-variable-api/1882/4).

 **NOTE: ANY CHANGES YOU MAKE VIA THE GRAFANA UI WILL BE OVERWRITTEN NEXT TIME YOU RUN deploy.bash.
 TO MAKE CHANGES, EDIT THE JSONNET FILE AND DEPLOY AGAIN**